 Let us imagine you are a beginner to lifting weights and that you have been in a good calorie deficit for one month.
 However, the change in your scale weight is frustratingly small.
 So, if you are focusing on the scale weight only, it looks like you only lost a little bit.

 Luckily you have also been tracking waist circumference and all your workouts and the individual lifts.
 The data from tracking your workouts clearly shows you have had good progress and become stronger.

-Your waist circumference also decreased a good bit, and this is not only the measuring band that tells you this, most of your pants fit more loosely around your waist.
+Your waist circumference also decreased a good bit, and this is not only the measuring band that tells you this.
+Most of your pants also fit more loosely around your waist.

 The muscle gain is clearly evident because you have become stronger across all your lifts and that your scale weight only changed a little bit while there was a significant decrease in your waist measurement.